JustinDudley/filter-and-sort/testing/TESTING README.txt

 be a sufficient test.
 I don't need to kill myself with 4 or 5 test output files.

-I had THOUGHT to put in a HOMOGENEOUS input file too, that is, a real file from edge AU or corners AK or whatever.
+I had THOUGHT to put in a second, HOMOGENEOUS, input file too.
+That is, a real file from edge AU or corners AK or whatever.
 I just wanted to test the functionality of the "input_is_homogeneous" boolean.
 But:  If something goes haywire there I should know.
 If the app starts testing EVERY alg for files of 50,000 algs, it will take minutes instead of seconds.